Monopoles and Landau-Ginzburg Models II: Floer Homology: Results from the First Paper

 \section{Results from the First Paper}

-In this section, we summarize results from the first paper \cite{Wang202}, which are essential to the proof of the compactness theorem (Theorem \ref{T11.1}) in Section \ref{Sec11}.
-In particular, they ensure properties \ref{K2} and \ref{K3}.
-Throughout this section, we will work primarily with the product manifold $X=\C\times\Sigma$ or $\HH^2_+\times\Sigma$.
+In this section, we summarize a list of results from the first paper \cite{Wang202}, which are concerned with the geometry of the planar end of $\CX$.
+They are used in an essential way in the proof of the Compactness Theorem \ref{T11.1} in Section \ref{Sec11}.
+We focus on the case that $\Sigma$ is connected for their statements.